Digvijay61998/product-page-ui-using-gasap/README.md

 This repository Skings official Website in ReactJS.

-If you want to learn how to create just DSk:
+If you want to learn how to create just call DSk:

 ### `yarn start`